bubbleran/Telco-Network-Configuration/README.md

 ### BubbleRAN Environment Requirements
-* CPU: 12+ cores @ 3,8 GHz, AVX-512 is a necessary
+* CPU: 12+ cores @ 3,8 GHz, AVX-512 is necessary
 * RAM: 32 GB
 * OS: Modern Linux (e.g., Ubuntu 22.04)
 * Docker & Docker Compose (latest stable)

-This environment has been extensively tested on an AMD Ryzen 9 9950X 16-Core Processor.
+This blueprint has been extensively tested on an AMD Ryzen 9 9950X 16-Core Processor.
 However, any system meeting the above requirements should be sufficient.

 You do not need any additional requirements to deploy in **RF-Sim** mode.
 However, to deploy BubbleRAN in **USRP mode**, the following additional hardware and configuration settings are required: